SteveDunn/steve-dunn-blog/posts/2011/08/17/a-fast-way-of-converting-c-enums-to-strings-and-back-again.md

 ---
-title: 'A fast way of converting C# enums to strings–and back again.'
+title: A fast way of converting C# enums to strings–and back again.
 date: '2011-08-17T22:45:00+00:00'
 status: publish